Los Arabos

 Los Arabos is a municipality and town in the Matanzas Province of Cuba.
 It is located in the eastern part of the province, bordering the province of Villa Clara.

-Geography
+History

-The municipality is divided into the barrios of Cabecera, Macagua, Monte Alto and San Pedro de Mayabón.
+The municipality was divided into the barrios of Cabecera (municipal seat), Macagua, Monte Alto and San Pedro de Mayabón.

 Demographics

-In 2004, the municipality of Los Arabos had a population of 25,702.
+In 2022, the municipality of Los Arabos had a population of 25,702.
 With a total area of 762 km2, it has a population density of 30 /km2.